ShadowMario/FNF-PsychEngine/README.md

 Options menu:
 * You can change Note colors, Controls and Preferences there.
- * On Preferences you can set Anti-Aliasing, change Graphics quality, toggle Note Splashes, hide Hud elements etc.
+ * On Preferences you can toggle Downscroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Hide Hud elements, Flashing Lights, etc.

 Other gameplay features:
 * When the enemy hits a note, it plays the note hit animation on their strum, just like when the player hits a note.